schnerring/schnerring.github.io/content/blog/install-qbittorrent-jackett-lidarr-radarr-sonarr-and-plex-inside-truenas-jails/index.md

 I'll only cover options that deviate from the defaults.
 I use DHCP reservations to manage my server IPs, so I use the `dhcp=1` option to create jails.

+Note that using hardlinks with the \*arrs doesn't work with this setup.
+For hardlinking to work, the torrent client and \*arrs must share the same dataset and jail mount points.

 ## Goals

 The diagram above translates to the following requirements: